Skip to content

 Transfer to airport hotel and settle in for a relax after the long flights.
 Dinner at hotel restaurant.

-Day 2 – transfer to Puducherry via Mamallapuram (B)
+Day 2 – transfer to Puducherry via Mamallapuram (B,D)

 Day 3 – Circular ride of the Auroville ashram, and explore of Pondicherry’s French Quarter (B)